 6) Market Capitalization: The financial value of a company is calculated by multiplying the share price with number of shares which is termed as Market Capitalization.

-Example: Suppose a Company X has 100 shares.
+Example: Suppose Company X has 100 shares.
 The current market price of each share is $50.
-Then the market capitalization of the Company X is $5000.
+Then the market capitalization of Company X is $5000.

-7) Security Market: Security market is a place where buyers and sellers of securities (bonds, debentures, stocks etc.,) do their transactions of buying and selling the securities.
+7) Security Market: A security market is a place where buyers and sellers of securities (bonds, debentures, stocks, etc.) do their transactions of buying and selling the securities.

 8) SEBI (Security and Exchange Board of India): An authority that makes sure whether the buyers and sellers behave in a proper way in the market.
 So that they get their desired profits.
 There are different security and exchange boards/commissions as per the country.

 9) Dividend on share: Dividend is a percentage of the value of a share, which a company returns to its share holders from its annual profits.